UniversalDependencies/docs/misc.md

 <a href="http://tables.grew.fr/?data=ud_feats/MISC&cols=^SpaceAfter$"><button>Table for <code>SpaceAfter</code> feature</button></a>

-## Known optional attributes
+## Survey of optional attributes

-MISC attributes already attested in UD treebanks are as followed.
-They are also listed below in alphabetical order together with brief documentation (and possibly with links to additional information).
-We encourage treebank developpers to look at <a href="https://universaldependencies.org/survey-misc.html">the following page</a>, which can help identify errors in features.
+In contrast to FEATS features, the MISC attributes are less standardized.
+Some are widely used; others are experimental or only included in a small number of treebanks.
+We encourage treebank developers to review the <a href="https://universaldependencies.org/survey-misc.html">comprehensive list</a> of MISC attributes and values occurring in data, which can help identify errors.
+A table linked to searchable instances can be obtained as well:

 <a href="http://tables.grew.fr/?data=ud_feats/MISC"><button title="Large table listing MISC attributes and Treebanks">Table for MISC attributes</button></a>

+### Attributes documented on this page

+A selection of the MISC attributes in use in UD treebanks are summarized below.
+They are grouped thematically in the following table, then given in alphabetical order with brief documentation.
+More attributes may be added to this documentation in the future.

 <table class="typeindex" border="1">
     <tr style="background-color:cornflowerblue;color:white">